PCI president Devendra Jhajharia hails growing support for para-athletes ahead of Paris 2024 - www.lokmattimes.com

 PCI president Devendra Jhajharia hails growing support for para-athletes ahead of Paris 2024

-New Delhi, Aug 18 The Paralympic Committee of India (PCI) president Devendra Jhajharia feels the support the para ...
+New Delhi [India], August 19 : Paralympic Committee of India (PCI) president Devendra Jhajharia said that the support given ...

-New Delhi, Aug 18 The Paralympic Committee of India (PCI) president Devendra Jhajharia feels the support the para athletes are been given in the recent times with many corporates stepping in to assist the players has given a huge boost to morale of the athletes.
+New Delhi [India], August 19 : Paralympic Committee of India (PCI) president Devendra Jhajharia said that the support given to para-athletes in recent times with many corporates stepping in to assist the players has given a huge boost to the morale of the athletes.

-India will field its largest-ever contingent for the Paralympics, with 84 athletes competing in 12 sports, including archery, athletics, badminton, canoeing, cycling, blind judo, powerlifting, rowing, shooting, swimming, table tennis, and taekwondo.
+India is set to field its largest-ever contingent for the Paralympics, with 84 athletes competing in 12 sports, including archery, athletics, badminton, canoeing, cycling, blind judo, powerlifting, rowing, shooting, swimming, table tennis, and taekwondo.

 The games commence on August 28 and promise to showcase the exceptional talents and dedication of India's para-athletes.
 The PCI chief expressed his appreciation for the increasing support for para-athletes during the send-off ceremony.

 "I would like to thank the Government of India, sponsors and the corporates who have come together to support our athletes.
-Shrachi Group is supporting our para athletes and I want to continue working together with them as we aspire to strengthen para sports," Devendra Jhajharia said while speaking to Shrachi Sports.
+Shrachi Group is supporting our para-athletes and I want to continue working together with them as we aspire to strengthen para-sports," Jhajharia said.

 "Shrachi Sports idea is to enable the youth (kids too) of the country who normally do not get the platform to showcase their talent or even to get trained.
-As far as Paralympics is concerned, we thought that awareness of the para sports is very less in the country when compared to Olympics sports," said Shrachi group executive director Poonam Tharar.
+As far as the Paralympics is concerned, we thought that awareness of the para-sports is very less in the country when compared to Olympics sports," said Shrachi Group Executive Director Poonam Tharar.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app